 Then, delete the foundation, Floor 2, and even furnishings, fixtures, and lights on Floor 1 that cannot be seen from the kitchen.
 If the plan includes extensive landscaping, delete anything that cannot be seen from the kitchen windows.
-When you are finished, the plan can be deleted in Windows Explorer if you wish.
+When you have the final ray traced image, the plan can be deleted in File Explorer if you wish.

 For example, if you are creating an exterior ray trace, you can create a custom Layer Set named "Exterior Ray Trace Set" and turn off the display of all interior objects in the plan - including interior fixtures, furnishings, and cabinets.
 Some objects, like interior railings and stairs, can be put on custom layers and turned off as well.
 Then select this layer set before you ray trace your exterior 3D view.

 'Soft Shadows (Ray Tracing)' increases the quality of the shadows produced by a light source, but also increases the time required to produce those shadows.
 So, for example, if you are creating an exterior nighttime ray trace that will include interior lights shining through the windows, turn off Soft Shadows (Ray Tracing) for the interior lights.
-'Soft Shadows (Ray Tracing)' can be enabled or disabled for a light source on the Light Data tab of the object's specification dialog.
+'Soft Shadows (Ray Tracing)' can be enabled or disabled for point lights on the Light Data panel of the object's specification dialog

 Shiny materials reflect more photons than matte materials do and result in more data for the program to process.
 Try changing materials such as the paint or siding materials on walls, or the wood on base or crown molding to the Matte material class.
 Change materials in the Shiny Metal material class to General or Matte materials when they are on objects in the periphery of the view.
 Reducing settings like Specular and Roughness without changing a material's class can also help.